 To determine how likely it is a prospective customer will file a claim, insurance companies run risk assessments on them.
-By understanding someone’s risk profile, insurance companies can make more informed decisions about whether to offer someone coverage and at what price.
+By understanding someone’s potential risk profile, insurance companies can make more informed decisions about whether to offer someone coverage and at what price.

 Generative AI can improve the risk assessment process in a few ways.
-For one, it can be trained on demographic data to better predict and assess risks.
+For one, it can be trained on demographic data to better predict and assess potential risks.
 For example, there may be public health datasets that show what percentage of people need medical treatment at different ages and for different genders.
 Generative AI trained on this information could help insurance companies know whether or not to cover somebody.

 The technology could also be used to create simulations of various scenarios and identify potential claims before they occur.
 This could allow companies to take proactive steps to deter and mitigate negative outcomes for insured people.